app258369/5nm-leak-case-study/README.md

 <a name="english-version"></a>
 ## 📌 Project Overview (English)
-This project presents a retrospective engineering analysis of a critical chemical leak incident during the **2018 5nm experimental tool installation** phase in Taiwan.
+This project presents a retrospective engineering analysis of a critical chemical leak incident during the **2018 TSMC 5nm experimental tool installation** phase in Taiwan.
 By abstracting field observations into a Python-based mass balance model, this case study demonstrates how to utilize **First-Principles Thinking** to resolve complex hardware failures and challenge conventional assumptions in high-pressure environments.

 ### 📖 The Story: Engineering Integrity & The "Absolute Victory"
 > *"If your sink drains at 100ml/s but you continuously pour in water at 120ml/s, what happens?"*